ePages-de/epages-docs/_posts/2016/2016-06-01-hr-backend.md

 ### What do you like at ePages?

-ePages is like a family.
+ePages is like a family, which is really awesome!
-That's awesome!

 I like the cooperation with other teams.
 You can give feedback to everyone, bring your own ideas, and people listen to you.

-We have the option to do offsite meetings, which always turn out to be very productive and strengthen the team.
+We have the option to do offsite meetings, which always turn out to be very productive and help strengthen the team.

 ## Related posts